saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

   1. Copy the `DefaultEngine.ini` file and paste it into the following directory:
     `[UNREAL_ENGINE]/UnrealEngine/Engine/Programs/CrashReportClient/Config`
   :::note
-  The directory could also be under `%USERPROFILE%/Documents/UnrealEngine` or `C:/Program Files/Epic Games/UE_[version]`.
+  The directory could also be under `C:/Program Files/Epic Games/UE_[version]`.
 You can also search your system for 'CrashReportClient' to find it.
   :::
   1. Open the `DefaultEngine.ini` file and add the following lines: